zmixnyc/manual/Building.md

 Plugins can be built in two ways:
 - [Build Rack from source](#building-rack) and build plugins in the `plugins/` folder.
 (Recommended for advanced developers.)
-- Download an [official Rack build](https://vcvrack.com/Rack.html) and [Rack-SDK-1.1.4.zip](https://vcvrack.com/downloads/Rack-SDK-1.1.4.zip), and build plugins anywhere you like.
+- Download an [official Rack build](https://vcvrack.com/Rack.html) and [the latest Rack SDK](https://vcvrack.com/downloads/), and build plugins anywhere you like.
 (Easiest/fastest.)

 Download or clone the plugin source code, e.g.